dylan-conway/canvas_game_template/README.md

 ## Bugs

-Sometimes images won't load the first time the game is in browser.
+Sometimes images won't load the first time the game is opened in browser.
 If so, just refresh the page.